 Most people are aware of the harm that smoking causes to the heart and lungs.
-Fifty years ago the U.S. Surgeon General released the landmark report linking tobacco use and lung cancer and cardiovascular disease.
+In 1964 the U.S. Surgeon General released the landmark report linking tobacco use and lung cancer and cardiovascular disease.
 Since then, cardiologists, pulmonologists, and primary-care physicians have helped to educate the public about the risks.
 However, the negative effects of tobacco smoking on the musculoskeletal system – the bones, joints, muscles, tendons, and ligaments in the body – are not as well-known.

 Nicotine and other toxins in tobacco smoke contribute to constriction of the blood vessels and decrease the blood flow to all parts of the body.
 All organ systems require adequate blood flow, oxygen, and nutrition in order to remain alive and healthy – including bones.
 After an injury or surgery, the body requires proper blood flow in order to heal the area.